-Second - app and smartphone integration.
-It has now been eight years, to the month, since Apple introduced its first generation iPhone in San Francisco.
+- Second app and smartphone integration.
+It has now been eight years since Apple introduced its first generation iPhone in San Francisco.
 Competitors followed, and the rest is history.
 The fact is that smartphones have irreversibly changed the way we communicate and our everyday lives.
 It has long been normal practice to have phones automatically connected to a car's hands-free telephone system via Bluetooth and to have the smartphones stream their media libraries into car infotainment and sound systems.
 But now Volkswagen is taking a significant step forward.
 Last year, the second generation "modular infotainment platform" (MIB II) was introduced.
 Along with the new radio and radio-navigation systems, MirrorLinkTM was also made available for the first time; it is used to integrate the apps and operating layout of numerous Android smartphones into cars (including Samsung, HTC, LG and Sony).
-Later this year, the MIB II will be making its debut in the USA.
-At the same time as MirrorLinkTM is introduced, two other interfaces will also be launched under the App Connect label: CarPlay (Apple) and Auto Android (Google).
+Later this year, the MIB II will be making its debut in China as well.
+At the same time as MirrorLinkTM is introduced, two other interfaces will also be launched under the App Connect label, first in Europe and the USA: CarPlayTM (Apple) and Android Auto (Google).
 This will result in app integration for the key operating systems.
-App Connect will significantly expand the range of today's Volkswagen online services.
-Just as it launches in the USA, CarPlay and Auto Android will also be launched by Volkswagen on the European market.

-Third - intuitive operation.
+App Connect will significantly expand the range of today's Volkswagen online services. - Third intuitive operation.
 In the future, the mobile computer, i.e. the car, will not only merge with the mobile world; it will also integrate people into its operating concept more ideally than ever.
 Here, Volkswagen is following a consistent strategy of implementing user operation by touchscreen.
-Today, and in the future, the car will be adapted more than ever to people by recognizing their movements - via control based on proximity sensors and gesture recognition.
+Today, and in the future, the car will be adapted more than ever to people by recognizing their movements via control based on proximity sensors and gesture recognition.
 Today, the latest infotainment systems by Volkswagen can already detect the approach of a hand with proximity sensors.
 Thanks to proximity sensors, the display automatically switches over from a purely informative level to a more varied menu with optimally sized controls.
-In the next revolutionary step - which Volkswagen is presenting in the Golf R Touch concept vehicle at the 2015 CES - the infotainment unit will precisely detect hand gestures via camera and understand them.
+In the next revolutionary step implemented in the Golf R Touch concept vehicle - the infotainment unit will precisely detect hand gestures via camera and understand them.
 Gesture control will make it possible to control, in real space, displays and controls in virtual space without having to touch a touchscreen.
 This benefits convenience and safety, because it further reduces driver distractions while operating controls.
 At this point, it is clear that the car and computer can no longer be viewed as separate from one another.
 The car and computer are one.

 Fourth - autonomous and semi-autonomous driving.
 Clearly, cars of the future will need to be able to drive certain route segments autonomously if necessary.
 Either fully autonomously or semi-autonomously, and this will be introduced step by step.
 Even today, Park Assist by Volkswagen enables semi-automated parking and exiting from parking spaces.
 The car executes the entire steering process for the parking maneuver fully independently.
-At CES, Volkswagen is now presenting another evolutionary stage of Park Assist: Trained Parking.
+At CES Asia, Volkswagen is presenting another evolutionary stage of Park Assist: Trained Parking.
 Here, the car scans a frequently driven path to a parking space via camera, and from that point on it executes the path semi-automatically by computer control.
 In another evolutionary stage, it will be possible to have the car parked without the driver even needing to be present in the vehicle.
-The driver would maintain control over the car via smartphone.
+The driver would maintain control over the car via smartwatch.